Martchus/reflective-rapidjson/README.md

 using Clang and RapidJSON.

-However, extending the generator to generate code for other applications of reflection or to provide generic reflection functionallity would be possible as well.
+However, extending the generator to generate code for other applications of reflection or to provide generic reflection would be possible as well.

 This repository also contains a small, additional header to use RapidJSON with Boost.Hana.
 This allows to serialize or dezerialize simple data structures using the `BOOST_HANA_DEFINE_STRUCT` macro rather than requiring the code